likitha-am/my_newcityfrnd/README.md

 - User registration with preference-based matching
 - 24/7 AI-powered chat assistance

+CityMate Chat Feature (New)

+MyNewFrnd includes a one-to-one real-time chat system that allows tourists to directly communicate with their selected CityMate.
+Once a CityMate is chosen from the dashboard, users are redirected to a dedicated chat interface where messages are exchanged securely and instantly.

+Each conversation is uniquely identified using a chat ID generated from the tourist and CityMate details, ensuring private and isolated communication.
+The chat functionality is powered by Firebase Firestore, enabling real-time message updates and persistent storage.

+## Chat Highlights

+- Tourist ↔ CityMate private chat
+- Real-time messaging using Firebase Firestore
+- Messages persist across refresh
+- Unique chat sessions per guide
+- Clean and simple chat UI
+This feature brings real-world interaction to the platform and simulates how modern relocation and service platforms enable direct communication between users and service providers.

 ## Project Motivation

 Moving to a new city can be overwhelming, especially for students and working professionals.